 Community events, like a legislative breakfast or community forum, allow you to educate the community, local decision makers, and legislators about our key messages and the progress we've made to reduce tobacco's burden.
 Visit the Community Events page for specific tools to help you host a community event.

 Formal presentations to community groups not only help to raise awareness of the issue, they define the urgency of our work and motivate community members to take action.
-A number of presentation templates have been developed on various topics to help you get started.
+This Tobacco in Wisconsin presentation template will help you get started.

 Testifying in front of local decision makers or state committees is an important strategy to educate stakeholders on the importance, needs, and successes of the Program.
 Compelling stories demonstrate that we are doing a good job, highlight important accomplishments, show that we are making a positive difference in the lives of real people in Wisconsin, and justify a continued investment in tobacco control.
 Visit the Public Testimony page for tools to help you make the most of testimony and to refresh/solidify your knowledge of the difference between educating and lobbying.

 Connecting with the Capitol